 BYD’s fourth battery vehicle for Australia takes on the world’s best-selling EV with a generous features count.

-BYD has released details of the comprehensively equipped Sealion 7 electric SUV that is set to become the biggest rival to the popular Tesla Model Y.
+BYD has now announced pricing for its Sealion 7 electric SUV that is set to become the biggest rival to the popular Tesla Model Y.

-Orders open at 3pm Wednesday 12th February for the Sealion 7, which shares its platform with the Seal electric sedan and will be offered in a choice of single-motor Premium or dual-motor Performance variants.
+Orders open at 3pm Wednesday 12th February for the Sealion 7, which shares its platform with the Seal electric sedan.

 Equipment highlights include panoramic sunroof, head-up display, Dynaudio 12-speaker audio, electric front seats with heating and ventilation, 15.6-inch rotating infotainment touchscreen, 10.25-inch LCD driver cluster, surround view, 50-watt wireless phone charging with cooling, wireless smartphone integration, one-touch tailgate, and V2L (vehicle to load) capability.